 We host events around the world.
-Registration for our events usually takes place online, either through our websites or through third-party websites (e.g. a website belonging to a host-hotel or event organiser).
-Registration for events will require some Personal Information to be filled out on registration forms and this Personal Information will be accessed by us and the host-hotel or event organiser (if there is one).
+Registration for our events usually takes place online, either through our websites or through third-party websites (e.g. a website belonging to a host-hotel or event organizer).
+Registration for events will require some Personal Information to be filled out on registration forms and this Personal Information will be processed by us and if necessary, shared with the host-hotel or event organizer (if there is one).
 We also sometimes host an exhibition stand at an industry event.
-At such events, people sometimes choose to leave their information with us so that we can later send them additional information about our products and/or services.
+At such events people sometimes choose to leave their information with us so that we can later send them additional information about our products and/or services.

 - You want to stay informed about product/version upgrades:

-4.6 Collection of Personal Information from our websites: what is collected and how it is used
+4.6 Collection of Personal Information from our websites: what is collected and how it is processed

-We collect and use Personal Information to operate our websites, to deliver on our contractual services (when applicable) and/or to provide you with the value-added services listed above.
-We may also use this information to inform you of other products or services available from us and our affiliates.
-We may contact you via voluntary surveys to conduct research on your opinion of current or potential new services.
-We may send you emails or postal mail, provide customer support services, arrange for deliveries or contact you based on your interest in receiving such communications.
+We collect and process Personal Information to operate our websites, to deliver on our contractual services (when applicable) and/or to provide you with the value-added services listed above.
+We may also process this information to inform you of other products or services available from us and our affiliates.
+We may request feedback through voluntary surveys to conduct research on your opinion of current or potential new services.
+We may contact you based on your interest in receiving certain communications including sending you emails, providing customer support services, or arranging for deliveries.

-We will only use your Personal Information for legitimate business purposes in accordance with the terms set out herein, e.g. to respond you your enquiries or to provide the value-added services to you.
+We will only process your Personal Information with express consent or for our legitimate business purposes in accordance with the terms set out herein, e.g. to respond you your enquiries or to provide the value-added services to you.
 Your comments will be visible to viewers of our websites.

-We also collect other information through your use of our websites (e.g. your user activity, the pages of the website that you visit, time spent on these pages and other statistics) through the use of standard technology such as cookies, web beacons and other web technologies.
-We analyse this aggregated information in order to improve our services, to plan site enhancements and to measure overall site effectiveness.
+We also collect technical information through your use of our websites (e.g. your user activity, the pages of the website that you visit, time spent on these pages and other statistics) through the use of standard technology such as cookies, web beacons and other web technologies.
+We analyse this aggregated information in order to improve our services, plan site enhancements and measure overall site effectiveness.

 5. Use of Our Applications by Our Clients

 Only registered TRACC clients with an official organisational email address are able to use our TRACC Platform and related applications.
-The creation of a TRACC account and access to our applications will be dependent on the Services Agreement between CCi and your organisation.
+The creation of a TRACC account and access to our applications will be dependent on the existence of a Service Level Agreement between CCi and your organisation.

 5.1 Collection of Personal Information in applications: what is collected and how it is used

-We collect and use information to operate our applications, and deliver on our contractual obligations to you.
+We collect and process information to operate our applications and deliver on our contractual obligations to you.
 This information may include your name, business title, your business contact details, including your email address and the name of the organisation you work for, your geographical location or the location of your business unit in the organisation.